There are more than a few reliable places online for buying classical guitar sheet music.

 Sheet music for classical guitar (Amazon link)

 For both easy and intermediate repertoire material, the compilations here cover quite some ground and will probably contain what you’re looking for.
-Of course, the nature of a compilation is that it will also come with many things you are not looking for!
+Of course, the very nature of a compilation is that it will come with many things you are not looking for!
 But, who knows, you may always find interesting material in the extra pieces that tag along.

 For instance, you have a fine collection of Erik Satie’s Gymnopedies and Gnossiennes as also Easy to Intermediate Solos by Spanish Masters with TABs of popular pieces such as Lagrima, Recuerdos de la Alhambra and Testamen de Amelia.
 (Amazon links)